Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 Every phrase in that headline is something a recruiter actually types into the search bar, and the veteran credential is positioned as evidence of leadership, not as the lead identity.

 The About section is where the judgment layer lives.
-Three short paragraphs, written like a person: (1) what you build now and the problems you're drawn to, (2) what you were trusted with in uniform — people, equipment, decisions, with numbers, (3) what you're looking for and what you're currently building.
+Three short paragraphs, written like a person:

+1. What you build now and the problems you're drawn to.
+2. What you were trusted with in uniform — people, equipment, decisions, with numbers.
+3. What you're looking for and what you're currently building.

 First person.
 No third-person résumé voice.
 No "results-oriented professional."

 While you're in there: set your location to your target metro, turn on the recruiter-visible open-to-work setting, and make sure your profile skills list matches the actual postings from your Day 1 target list.
 Recruiters filter on those checkboxes.